cheleb/scalaio-fullstack/slides.md

 * One line to setup a new project ✅
 * One line to start the dev environment ✅
+* One ZIO layer to rule them all ✅
 * One line to bind data in the UI
 * One line to expose API
 * One line to consume API